OW Bunker Dilemma

-In OW Bunker Middle East DMCC (“OWBME”), ship owners were subject to double demand for payment by both PSs and the OWBME liquidators.
-In addition, the ING Bank N.V. came into picture by virtue of a Security Agreement (the SA) entered between the ING and OWBME; and thus claiming priority creditor status over OWBME receivables.
-The ship owner and the charterer of the vessel argued that they are not responsible for the payment to the PSs, as there is no contractual link between the parties.
+In OW Bunker Middle East DMCC (“OWBME”), ship owners were subject to the double demand for payment by both PSs and the OWBME liquidators.
+In addition, the ING Bank N.V. came into the picture by virtue of a Security Agreement (the SA) entered between the ING and OWBME; and thus claiming priority creditor status over OWBME receivables.
+The shipowner and the charterer of the vessel argued that they are not responsible for the payment to the PSs, as there is no contractual link between the parties.
 Accordingly, they asked the Court to reject the arrest of the vessel submitted by the PSs.

 The Khorfakkan Federal Appeal Court found for the PSs, on the basis of Article 115 (i), and the appeal of the ING Bank was accordingly dismissed.

 The judgment clearly strengthens the position of PSs of bunkers in the UAE, regarding the lawfulness arrest of the ship.
 It may also provide some indications to ship owners whom to pay.
-However, it is worth noting that in the UAE, by contrast to the common law jurisdictions, the judgement of the Court of Appeal is non-binding.
+However, it is worth noting that in the UAE, by contrast to the common law jurisdictions, the judgment of the Court of Appeal is non-binding.
 So what the ship owners shall do, when facing double claims for payment by both the CC and PS, when the CC has been collapsed.

 5. Solutions and suggestions

 It is clear that the collapse of OW Bunkers has had a huge impact on ship owners across the globe.
-It is also obvious that time is of essence in the shipping business.
-Every hour of arrest of a ship in a port can be very costly.
+It is also obvious that time is of the essence in the shipping business.
+Every hour of the arrest of a ship in a port can be very costly.

 To avoid the risk of the ship being arrested for non-payment of bunkers, the ship owners in Singapore have deposited funds into court Precious Shipping Ltd v.
 OW Bunker (Singapore) and others SGHC 187.
-To prevent the arrest of the container vessel “Cosco Piraeus”, the New Jersey Court asked the ship owner to deposit USD 938,607 into a law firm to cover bunker supply arrears.
+To prevent the arrest of the container vessel “Cosco Piraeus”, the New Jersey Court asked the shipowner to deposit USD 938,607 into a law firm to cover bunker supply arrears.

 Furthermore, in the UAE, only bank guarantees, cheques or cash are used as collateral to debtors.
 So when a ship is arrested by a PS, it may only accept a bank guarantee, cheque or cash.
-The ship owner as such may be under commercial pressure to settle the supplier’s claim, because arranging bank guarantees can be very expensive.
+The shipowner as such may be under commercial pressure to settle the supplier’s claim because arranging bank guarantees can be very expensive.

-So it may be beneficial for a ship owner to reach a settlement prior to the vessel being arrested.
-In such a way, the ship owner will avoid the ship being arrested and will thus meet its commercial obligations.
-The ship owner may also request the supplier for an indemnity to safeguard itself from a third party claim.
-For the suppliers the arrangement seems also beneficial, as they will receive the payment due without delay.
+So it may be beneficial for a shipowner to reach a settlement prior to the vessel being arrested.
+In such a way, the shipowner will avoid the ship being arrested and will thus meet its commercial obligations.
+The shipowner may also request the supplier for an indemnity to safeguard itself from a third party claim.
+For the suppliers, the arrangement seems also beneficial, as they will receive the payment due without delay.